Felipe-Hub/overtime-calculator/README.md

 The problem about making such calculations was in the extensive amount of e-mails (thousands) I had to read.
 The solution I've found was to develop a program that could read e-mails saved in .msg format and parse the information I needed (time, date and day of the week), followed by the respective calculations (according to brazilian labor laws).

-Since I want to work with SQL for practice purposes, I've also decided to put some information and calculations in table format, but my code doesn't do that yet, so I'll elaborate the output format latter in the project.
-I've began with the coding, but it's nasty and unpythonic.
-So I decided to clean it up, making it more readable and faster.
+Since I want to work with pandas for practice purposes, I've also decided to put some information and calculations in dataframe format.